nevanscott/uxui0120/_homework/motion-practice.md

 - Make the groups "Top songs" and "Blast from the past" horizontally scrollable
 - Create at least one component to make a heart be able to transition between filled and not filled
 - Create at least one component to make the "play on hover" layer appear in front of it when you hover and disappear when you hover out.
-- Lastly, create a transition between the Ed Sheeran feature song image and the next screen.
-Be careful with crazy layers flying around.
+- Lastly, create a transition to get to the second screen when pressing on the Ed Sheeran feature song image.
+Be careful with layers flying around.
 - Upload the final video showing the animations in a folder with your name inside Completed Work folder [HERE](https://drive.google.com/drive/folders/15MLy7o5rbB5r0ywceUscN53rqmnuTKUG)

 Resources